Squats and Your Back: Common Myths

 The spine is built to be able to tolerate very high amounts of shear stress!
 And just because it’s under shear stress, does not mean it will fail by “shearing” – meaning one vertebra slides forward on another.
 There is a condition called spondylolisthesis in which this does happen, but this is prevalent in less than 5% of people, and typically occurs during activities that put high amounts of repeated stress on the pars interarticularis through repeated hyperextension, leading to fracture of the vertebrae.
 We are not talking about hyperextension, pars fractures, and spondylolisthesis.
 We are talking about the chances that your spine with shear in half if you bend over when squatting, which is slim to none.

 While there is a certain amount of shear stress at each vertebral level, remember that the spine is extremely strong and built to withstand this type of stress with very strong ligaments and large muscles.
 An isometric contraction of the muscles surrounding the spine holds the spine rigid as you lean over.
 This means that the back segment is loaded as a single, solid segment, and not as individual segments.
-If the muscles fail to overcome this force and keep the spine rigid, the spine will fail into flexion.
+If the muscles fail to overcome this force and keep the spine rigid, the spine will fail to flexion.

-We’ve all seen a round back deadlift.
+We’ve all seen a round-back deadlift.
 That’s what spinal flexion looks like.
 The lifter’s inability to use his spinal extensors to keep his back in rigid extension while trying to withstand a heavy moment force – one that is trying to bend the spine—results in a rounded back.
 A rounded back under a load will not shear the spine.
 Rather, it puts one side of the spine under compression and the other side under tension.
 This isn’t necessarily dangerous so much as it is inefficient.
 Think about a crane – would you rather lift a heavy object with a crane that is straight and rigid or one that bends like a slinky?
 While a low bar squat does not use a back angle as horizontal as a deadlift, the back segment is still subject to moment forces that are trying to bend it.
 Failure of the spinal extensors to withstand these forces will result in the spine bending, not shearing.

 So how do we prevent our spine from flexing under a load?
 Train our back, of course!
 Starting with learning how to volitionally control our lumbar position, then training with weights where we can maintain rigid extension with a horizontal back angle, and gradually progressing this load over time to strengthen the spinal extensors.
 The more leaned over you are, the greater the moment force on the spine, and the more training stress your spinal extensors receive.